sharontsao/bloc-jams-jquery/README.md

-BLOC JAMS
+# BLOC JAMS

-is a fully functional music player made with jQuery.
+is a music player made with jQuery.